-In order to increase the Productivity and remuneration of women, some steps need to be taken: such as
+In order to increase the Productivity and remuneration of women, some steps need to be taken, such as:

-- 1. Training to be provided in different fields like - a) Skill development - b) Managerial capacity, including Accounting and Bookkeeping. - c) Informational Technology. - 2.
+- 1. Training to be provided in different fields like - a.
+Skill development - b.
+Managerial capacity, including Accounting and Bookkeeping. - c.
+Informational Technology. - 2.
 Arrangement of credit - 3.
-Providing basic information about the demand for the product they want to produce and available supply in the market - 4.
-Arrangement of workshops - 5.
-Educational exchange tour for skilled women
+Providing basic information about the demand for the product they want to produce and available supply in the market

+4. Arrangement of workshops

+5. Educational exchange tour for skilled women

-This will require available facility in the area, information on need of the customers and also choice of the customers.
+This will require available facility in the area, information on customers' need and also on their choice.
 Supply will ensure sale, if right products, demand oriented products are made.